 If your candidate does not have a credential or is not working on one, they are simply not a coach but rather a consultant, advisor or trainer.

 If you or one of your employees has coaching in their job description, then coach specific training is essential for them to be able to fill that function of their role.

 What is the ICF?

 The International Coaching Federation, (or ICF) itself does not provide training but it does oversee the standards of training programs.

-ICF also accredits programs that deliver coach-specific training.
-ICF-accredited training programs must complete a rigorous review process and demonstrate that their curriculum aligns with the ICF Core Competencies and Code of Ethics.
+ICF also accredits programs that deliver coaching education.
+ICF-accredited education organizations must complete a rigorous review process and demonstrate that their curriculum aligns with the ICF Core Competencies and Code of Ethics.

 Specifically, the ICF is recognized worldwide by coaching professionals and the industry as a whole for their work in:

 - Establishing a professional code of ethics and standards